• Skip to primary navigation

 Lemon curd in a jar with a spoon in it

-Lemon curd is a deliciously sweet and tangy spread that can be used to fill tarts, spread onto scones, or simply eat it by the spoonful!
+Lemon curd is a deliciously sweet and tangy spread that can be used to fill tarts, spread onto scones, or simply eaten by the spoonful!

 Lemon curd in glass jar with spoon on light wood background